 University of Toronto

-With more than 16,500 faculty, over 700 undergraduate programs and more than 102,431 students on three campuses, the University of Toronto is in a class of its own.
+With more than 16,500 faculty, over 700 undergraduate programs and more than 102,000 students on three campuses, the University of Toronto is in a class of its own.
 St. George, the leafy downtown campus, has historic stone buildings alongside sleek modern architecture and the west-end Mississauga campus borders on protected Greenbelt land.
 The 300-acre Scarborough campus sits next to Highland Creek in the city’s east end.
-Given U of T’s size, one might think professors would be too busy for undergraduates, but the university fosters small-group learning opportunities, such as first-year seminars.
+Given U of T’s size, one might think professors would be too busy for undergraduates, but the university fosters small-group learning opportunities, with more than 350 first-year seminars.
 More than 2,000 undergraduate courses now have a sustainability focus.
-The university also supports student startup companies, and aspiring entrepreneurs can grow their ideas through over a dozen accelerators and more than 250 courses.
-The Scarborough campus offers co-op in all of its program areas.
-In 2022,
+The university also supports student startup companies, and aspiring entrepreneurs can grow their ideas in over a dozen accelerators and more than 250 courses.
+The Scarborough campus offers co-ops in more than 50 arts, science, computer science and business programs.

 Quick facts